yimian/ym-svg-sprite/readme.md

 ```

 #### tips
-You can modify `src/assets/sprite` in both vue.config.js and main.js to change the default sprite file.
+You can modify `src/assets/sprite` in both vue.config.js and main.js to change the default sprite folder.

 ## examples